proycon/LaMachine/lamachine_v2_plan.md

 1) by uploading input from the shared workspace to the tool-specific workspace and downloading output from the tool
 2) by having the tool download its input from the shared workspace and upload its output to the shared workspace

-One of my recommendations for the larger VRE plan was that the burden of integration rests mostly on the VRE, and not the upstream tools, so adhering to this principle, option one is generally preferred.
+One of my recommendations for the larger VRE plan was that the burden of integration should rest mostly on the VRE, and not the upstream tools, so adhering to this principle, option one is generally preferred.

 The CLARIAH Switchboard provides this kind of functionality, whether it is suitable for this role in LaMachine v2